-3. Understand that Stress and Aging Are the Same Thing
+3. Understand that Stress and Aging Are the Same Things

 But healthy aging is more than just an art; it’s a science.

 Scientific research is growing rapidly, proving new ways and creating new solutions for living healthy – lengthening life expectancy and improving daily quality of life.

 Recently, I interview two highly regarded medical doctors – healthy-aging specialists Dr. Edison de Mello and Dr. Myles Spar – so they could share with us the latest science behind balanced living after age 50:

 - The longevity lifestyle is a system of living that optimizes your thinking, feeling, and habits so that you can live the longest, happiest life possible.

 The essential idea is that wellness is true wealth and that when you have optimal wellness, anything is possible – your present, and future, are wide open.

 One recent and significant aspect science has contributed to our understanding of the longevity lifestyle, concerns the overall impact of relentless low-level stress.

-Action Step: Today, I invite you to take 3 minutes to breath consciously:
+Action Step: Today, I invite you to take 3 minutes to breathe consciously: